jbect/smocba/README.md

 # smocba

-Matlab implementation of the "simplified MOCBA" algorithm
+Matlab/Octave implementation of the "simplified MOCBA" algorithm